Baha’i Temple in Uganda

 The Baha’i temple in Uganda is the house of worship for the Baha’i faith people.
 The temple which is situated on the outskirts of Kikaya Hill is considered the Mother temple of the Baha’i faith in Africa since it’s the only one of its kind on the continent – there are only eight temples in the world with Africa having only one temple which is situated in Uganda.

 The humongous complex seats on 50 acres of land and include; a house of worship, administrative centre, a guest house and extensive gardens.
-The massive temple building is more than 130 feet (39 metres) high and more than 100 metres in diameter at the base.
-The dome rises over 124 feet (37 metres) high and is 44 feet (13 metres) in diameter.
+The massive temple building is more than 130 feet (39 meters) high and more than 100 meters in diameter at the base.
+The dome rises over 124 feet (37 meters) high and is 44 feet (13 meters) in diameter.
 The foundation is laid 10 feet underground to ensure that the building stands the test of time and bad weather.

 The temple is a fascinating display of delicate beauty and intricate detail – the green dome is comprised of mosaic tiles imported from Italy, the lower roof tiles were got from Belgium, the colored glass fitted in the wall panels was imported from Germany, and the timber used in making the doors and furniture is Uganda’s finest.

 The building of the temple began in January 1958 and its dedication was on the 13th of January 1961.
 The temple was designed by legendary architect Charles Mason Remey and various ‘hands of the cause’ including Musa Banani and Ruhiyyih Khanum offered gift materials for the construction of the sanctuary.
 The sacred soil was got from the innermost shrine of Baha’u’llah and the fortress of Maku where the Bab (one of the sent prophets) was imprisoned.